igsamoshoke/Data-Wrangling-for--WeRateDogs/README.md

 # Data Wrangling for  WeRateDogs
- I this project, I will be wrangling, analyzing and visualizing the tweet archive of Twitter user @dog_rates, also known as WeRateDogs.
-WeRateDogs is a Twitter account that rates people's dogs with a humorous comment about the dog.
-These ratings almost always have a denominator of 10.
-The numerators, though?
-Almost always greater than 10.
-11/10, 12/10, 13/10, etc. Why?
-Because "they're good dogs Brent."
-WeRateDogs has over 4 million followers and has received international media coverage.
+This is my second Data Analysis Project during my learning Phase.
+In this project, I will be wrangling, analyzing and visualizing the tweet archive of Twitter user @dog_rates, also known as WeRateDogs.

+<h3>Introduction</h3>
+<br> </br>
+The WeRateDogs Twitter archive contains basic tweet data for over 5000+ of their tweets, This archive has been filtered and extracted to produce the enhanced archive that forms the raw datset for tis project.
+The goal of this project is to Wrangle the data using the Gather, Asses and Clean steps and also ensure tidiness of the data.
+After which some analysis and visualization can be done.